 If you are planning a trip to Rocky Mountain National Park this summer, you are going to create wonderful family memories.
-My whole website is dedicated to how amazing I think Estes Park and Rocky Mountain National Park are.
-I think it’s also helpful to know the less than spectacular parts of a destination that might come up so you can plan ahead.
+Our whole website is dedicated to how amazing we think Estes Park and Rocky Mountain National Park are.
+However, it’s also helpful to know the less than spectacular parts of a destination that might come up so you can plan ahead.

-#1: Crowds – I’m not the only one that loves the Rocky Mountains.
-I have to share my favorite place with a ton of fellow tourists who come when it’s most convenient – holidays and weekends.
-That means during these busy times, we have to wake up super early and try to get the kiddos packed and fed so we can get into the park before 7AM.
-That sounds terrible, but it’s worth it especially if we are trying to find a parking space near some of the most popular destinations like Bear Lake and Alberta Falls.
+Tourists come when it’s most convenient – on holidays and weekends.
+During these busy times, we have to wake up super early to get our bags packed and the kiddos fed so we can get into the park before 7AM.
+That sounds terrible, but it’s worth it, especially if we are trying to find a parking space near some of the most popular destinations like Bear Lake and Alberta Falls.

 How to avoid the crowds in Rocky Mountain National Park: